dutchpsycho/Roblox-TITAN-Spoofer-Hyperion/README.md

 <br>

+# Disclaimer 🚨

+This won't unban you if your Roblox account is banned, that's handled server-side nothing I can do about that.
+This also won't get you unbanned from Roblox games, however it will get rid of any ban traces and allow you to work around Ban API if used correctly.

 # 📈 Version History

 Previous versions are irrelevant, I've fully rewritten this project as of Novemember 2024.
 In future (Hyperion V5) this project will be updated.